Zombies+

 Skills & Learning Outcomes

-- •Introduction to C# programming language, Unity game engine, and VS 2022
+- •Introduction to C# programming language and object-oriented concepts

-Here's the method used to register custom scrap items in the mod: We set the item's rarity, spawn types, model, stats, and where it can spawn
+Here's the core method used to register custom scrap items in the mod:

 void setupScrapItem(Item item, int rarity)